Skip to content

 • PRs intended to add new features that break backward compatibility should be discussed before a PR is created.

-Netutils will observe semantic versioning, as of 1.0.
+Netutils will observe Semantic Versioning, as of 1.0.
 This may result in an quick turn around in minor versions to keep pace with an ever growing feature set.

 Release Policy